hikeventures/hikeventures.github.io/_posts/trips/2012-11-19-e5-crossing-the-alps-from-germany-to-italy.markdown

 [![Suunto Core][image-13]][12]

-My Suunto Core (consider to get the <a href="http://www.hikeventures.com/deals/#suunto+traverse">Suunto Traverse</a> instead) helped a bit to estimate the altitude and the time still needed to reach our destination.
+My Suunto Core (consider to get the <a rel="nofollow" href="http://www.hikeventures.com/deals/#suunto+traverse">Suunto Traverse</a> instead) helped a bit to estimate the altitude and the time still needed to reach our destination.

 [![Pitztal Cow][image-14]][13]